-- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.
+• Provide a safe space for them to debate controversial issues.

+• Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments.

+• Give them confidence to explore different perspectives, question, and challenge.

-Each school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2022).
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2023) Please refer to the online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school - see start of policy - with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within their school with any concerns.